-As you can see, Avast VPN is not all that fast.
+As you can see, after we test Avast VPN speeds in Spain, it is not all that fast.
 However, running a fast enough Internet connection such as the 100 Mbps service we used.

 As such, even a speed of around 25 Mbps will be good enough for streaming content on Netflix at HD and even Ultra HD quality.
 But users that already have a slow connection might suffer greatly in speeds while using Avast SecureLine.

-Streaming – Does Avast VPN work with Netflix?
+Streaming – Does Avast VPN work with Netflix in Spain?

-Avast SecureLine VPN works well with Netflix and other streaming services.
+Avast SecureLine VPN works well with Netflix and other streaming services in Spain.
 I easily managed to unblock Netflix, BBC iPlayer, and even Amazon Prime with it.
 As for performance, I didn’t notice any issues.
 Avast SecureLine worked quite fast without any lags or stutters.

-To access Netflix with Avast VPN, users should connect to the servers listed in the streaming tab as these are the most effective for bypassing firewalls used by Netflix and other streaming platforms.
+To access Netflix with Avast VPN in Spain, users should connect to the servers listed in the streaming tab as these are the most effective for bypassing firewalls used by Netflix and other streaming platforms.
 Not many VPNs work with BBC iPlayer, but Avast VPN did unblock BBC iPlayer on its UK server with ease.

 Compatibility – App Interface and Supported Devices

 SecureLine is only accessible on four operating systems: Windows, macOS, Android, and iOS.
-Users can also use Avast VPN with Kodi.
+Users can also use Avast VPN with Kodi in Spain.
 It also offers a browser extension for Chrome and Firefox as well.

 Avast VPN cannot be downloaded on FireStick because it is not available on the Amazon app store.
-However, you can use routers to connect to Avast VPN on Roku.
+However, you can use routers to connect to Avast VPN on Roku in Spain.

 Avast VPN Windows User Experience